 A Study on top companies in Indian Auto Ancillary Industry: The Auto Ancilliary Industry includes companies that provide supporting equipment to the primary products of a vehicle company.
-This support may be in the form of Tyres, Battery, Brakes, Suspension, etc.
+This support may be in the form of Tyres, Batteries, Brakes, Suspension, etc.

 Such industries enable vehicle companies to focus on their core competencies while they are able to produce quality parts they specialize in.
 The high growth prospects of the Auto Ancillary Industry makes it one of the sunrise industries in the Indian markets.
 Today, we take a look at the Auto Ancillary Industry in India and its top players.
 Let’s get started.